May 21, 2022

 • Self service model everywhere.
 Grocery store, restaurants etc

 • Health conscience.
-Swedes do some form of phyical activity 3-5 times a week.
-Gym / run / padel etc
+Swedes do some form of physical activity 3-5 times a week.
+Gym / run / Padel etc

 • Clean everywhere.
-Even the design choices are frekishly minimal and clean.
+Even the design choices are freakishly minimal and clean.

 Things I love here -